 Do you have a recurring pimple problem?
 A pesky zit that keeps turning up in the exact same place can drive you crazy.
-Find out exactly how to deal with it on this page:
+Find out exactly how to deal with it on this page…

-You may have a 'stress' area – a certain area on your face where whenever your immune system is compromised from stress or illness, a pimple occurs.
+You may have a “stress” area – a certain area on your face where whenever your immune system is compromised from stress or illness, a pimple occurs.
 It may also be related to hormones.

 Often women will break out in the exact same area like clockwork around the menstrual cycle.

-That pore may be damaged – from picking or squeezing the past or a 'natural' weakness in the pores walls.
-It is unable to keep oil and infection out as easily and inflammation happens frequently.
+But why the particular pore?
+That pore may be damaged – from picking or squeezing the past or a “natural” weakness in the pores walls.
+This pore is unable to keep oil and infection out as easily, and inflammation happens frequently.

 Sometimes, a recurring pimple happens because there is inflammation still very deep within the skin.

 If you have a spot that occurs 2 – 3 or more times a month, see a dermatologist who can make sure it isn’t a boil or deep cyst.

 Not only do you want to be rid of them, but be rid of them for good.

 1. As mentioned above, if you have a spot that recurs more than 2 – 3 times a month, see a dermatologist as it may be a boil or a cyst.

-2. Keep the pore clear and healthy - by continuously dissolving oil and dead skin cells, salicylic acid is the best way to prevent pimples and keep skin healthy
+2. Keep the pore clear and healthy by continuously dissolving oil and dead skin cells salicylic acid is the best way to prevent pimples and keep skin healthy

-3. If it erupts around your menstrual cycle - note down in a journal when it begins to form, and after a couple of months you will see a pattern.
+3. If it erupts around your menstrual cycle note in a journal when it begins to form, and after a couple of months you will see a pattern.

 If you have any doubts or are just fed up with dealing with the same zit time and time again, see a dermatologist who can help you to zap it once and for all.